 The Virtual Profile is a prediction of the process profile (inside the oven) generated from a model created when the Baseline profile was run.
 A Verification Profile is a comparison run against the virtual profile model.
 If you think the process has changed significantly or you have purposely changed the recipe, running a verification profile lets you verify the prediction model.
 This comparison can either verify that the process profile is still within specification or create a new baseline profile based on the recent changes.

-The verification profile updates the Baseline profile for the current Virtual Profile, insuring that its prediction model yields the most accurate possible results, using the most recent profile.
+The verification profile updates the Baseline profile for the current Virtual Profile, ensuring that its prediction model yields the most accurate possible results, using the most recent profile.
 The software always recognizes the latest in-spec profile as the Baseline for any Virtual Profile.

 The software recognizes when the process temperatures change significantly as compared to the current Baseline profile, and then prompts you to run a verification profile.
 You can intentionally run a verification profile at any time during Virtual Profiling Live Mode.